Whiteriver Airport

 Whiteriver Airport (IATA: WTR, FAA LID: E24) is a public use airport located 1 mi southwest of the central business district of Whiteriver, in Navajo County, Arizona, United States.
 It is owned by the White Mountain Apache Tribe.
 This airport is included in the National Plan of Integrated Airport Systems, which categorized it as a general aviation facility.

 Facilities and aircraft

 Whiteriver Airport covers an area of 112 acres (45 ha) at an elevation of 5153 ft above mean sea level.
 It has one runway designated 1/19 with an asphalt surface measuring 6,350 by 75 feet (1,935 x 23 m).

-For the 12-month period ending April 27, 2010, the airport had 3,910 aircraft operations, an average of 10 per day: 98.5% general aviation and 1.5% military.
+For the 12-month period ending April 8, 2021, the airport had 3,910 aircraft operations, an average of 75 per week: 99% general aviation and 2% military.